wp-plugins/membership/readme.txt

 3. Click on Activate under Membership lite system

 **Enabling your membership plugin**
-By default, the membership plugin is disabled when first installed and when you go your Membership dashboard you will see it says Disabled.
+By default, the membership plugin is disabled when first installed and when you go your Membership Dashboard you will see it says Disabled.

 You need to leave this as disabled until you have at least: